 During the 16th century, with the emergence of the Medici family, the area, being placed in a dominant position, was transformed into a fortress, and the Oliventan monks abandoned the monastery, but the church remained intact.

-The Olivetans came back in the 19th century, when the monumental cemetery of the Porte Sante was also built, housing numerous chapels of the Florentine bourgeoisie.
+The Olivetans came back in the 19th century, when the monumental cemetery of Porte Sante was also built, housing numerous chapels of the Florentine bourgeoisie.

 ART AND ARCHITECTURE

 The vaulted ceiling of the Chapel was decorated in terracotta by Luca della Robbia.
 In the vaults, are frescoes by Taddeo Gaddi.
-The sacristy, noteworthy Gothic architecture, houses the frescoes by Spinello Aretino and the upper cloister is adorned by precious frescoes by Paolo Uccello.
+The sacristy, noteworthy Gothic architecture, houses the frescoes by Spinello Aretino, and the upper cloister is adorned by precious frescoes by Paolo Uccello.

 HOW TO GET THERE

 To reach the church, it is quite a demanding climb, but beautiful at the same time.
-If you want to save your energy, you can get there with the bus number 12, stopping at the closest station to the church, San Miniato al Monte.
+If you want to save your energy, you can get there with the bus Line 12, stopping at the closest station to the church, San Miniato al Monte.
 Otherwise, if you want to get there on foot, use the map below.